 About B!KE

-We operate a Do-It-Yourself, community focused bicycle repair workshop in downtown Peterborough.
-We specialize in teaching people people how to get to know their bicycles better, so that they can get out riding more often.
-Our team of instructors and volunteers will able to support you on your bike repair journey, even if you know nothing.
+B!KE operates a Do-It-Yourself, community-focused bicycle repair workshop in downtown Peterborough.
+We help people to keep their bikes in better repair, so that they can get out riding more often.
+Our team of instructors and volunteers can support you on your bike repair journey, even if you know nothing.
 All you need is the time and the motivation to learn – we will figure out the rest together.

-B!KE: The Peterborough Community Bike Shop is a registered charity, and is a member supported organization.
-We have been operating on Treaty 20 Territory, know as Nogojiwanong, since 2006.
+B!KE: The Peterborough Community Bike Shop is a registered charity, and a member-supported organization.
+We have been operating on Treaty 20 Territory, known as Nogojiwanong, since 2006.

 Vision, Mission and Values